alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Use a report to design the dimensional model.
 A dimensional model has nothing to do with an intended report.
 Rather, it is a model of a measurement process.
 Numeric measurements form the basis of fact tables; the dimensions appropriate for a given fact table are the context that describes the circumstances of the measurements.
 A dimensional model is independent of how a user chooses to define a report<sup>pg 400</sup>.
 - Expect users to query normalised atomic data.
 Normalized models may be helpful for preparing data in the ETL kitchen, but they should never be used for presenting the data to business users<sup>pg 400</sup>.
 - Fail to conform facts and dimensions.
 The single most important design technique in the dimensional modeling arsenal is conforming dimensions.
 When you conform dimensions across fact tables, you can drill across separate data sources because the constraints and row headers mean the same thing and match at the data level<sup>pg 401</sup>.

+#### Lifecycle Pitfalls<sup>pg 426</sup>

+- Do not become overly enamored with technology rather than focusing on business requirements.
+- Fail to embrace an influential and accessible senior manager as a sponsor.
+- Do not tackle multi-year projects.
+Instead pursue iterative development efforts.
+- Do not neglect front room query performance by focussing too heavily on back room operational performance.
+- Do not populate models without regard to a data architecture.
+- Do not load only summaryd data into the dimensional models.
+- Do not presume business requirements are static.
+- Do not forget that DW/BI success is tied directly to business acceptance and improved decision making.